Inelastic Boltzmann equation under shear heating: Introduction

 Our motivation to study \eqref{equ:inelasticBoltzmann} also originates from the recent study of homo-energetic solutions of the elastic Boltzmann equation, as introduced by \cite{Truesdell56PFE} and \cite{Galkin58CSG}, where the second and the third order moments are computed.
 The behavior of these moments are later investigated in numerous works including \cite{Nikolskii63TDH, Nikolskii63SES, TruesdellMuncaster80FMK, Dufty84DSF, SantosGarzo95EMS, MontaneroEtAl96SBV, AcedoEtAl02DHV, BobylevEtAl04MIH}.
 The initial value problem, as shown by Cercignani in \cite{Cercignani89EHA}, has a global-in-time \( {\mathit{L}^{1}} \) solution for a class of cutoff hard or pseudo-Maxwell collision kernels and for suitable initial data (cf.~\cite{GarzoSantos03KTG}).
 More recently, \cite{JamesEtAl17SSP} considers the Radon measure-valued solution and existence of self-similar profiles, \cite{BobylevEtAl20SSA} considers the equation via Fourier transform to establish the self-similar asymptotics of weak solutions in large time, \cite{DuanLiu21BEU, DuanLiu22USF} obtains regularity and the structure of shear dependency of the solution, and \cite{Kepka21SSP, Kepka22LBH} generalizes the results to non-cutoff pseudo-Maxwellian and hard potential.

 On the other hand, the study of inelastic Boltzmann equation, which models the behavior of granular gases, is a quite related topic.
 In \cite{BobylevEtAl00SPK}, the Boltzmann equation for inelastic pseudo-Maxwell potential is derived, together with the existence and uniqueness of the solution with initial data in \( {\mathit{L}_{2}^{1}} \).
 The behavior of the solution is studied in \cite{BobylevCercignani03SSA, BobylevEtAl03PAP,BCT1,BCT2,BCL}, justifying the behavior conjectured in \cite{ErnstBrito02SSI}.
 In \cite{BolleyCarrillo07TTI}, convergence of solutions with pseudo-Maxwell molecule in 2-Wasserstein metric is tackled.
 A survey of the use of Wassertein and Toscani metrics in this framework was performed in \cite{CTsurvey}.
-In \cite{MischlerEtAl06CPI, MischlerMouhot06CPI}, global well-posedness of the initial value problem for a generic class of collision kernels is settled, and Haff's law and the self-similar structure for the solution is justified for hard sphere model.
-Concerning the interaction between inelastic collision and shearing, an explicit stationary state for the second moments is given in \cite{Cercignani01SFG}, and the result is further discussed in \cite{Cercignani02BEA}.
-See also \cite{Garzo19GGF}.
+In \cite{MischlerEtAl06CPI, MischlerMouhot06CPI}, global well-posedness of the initial value problem for a generic class of collision kernels is settled, and Haff's law and the self-similar structure for the solution is justified for hard sphere model{, which seems more difficult to treat}.
+Concerning the interaction between inelastic collision and shearing, an explicit stationary state for the second moments is given in \cite{Cercignani01SFG}, and the result is further discussed {in \cite{Cercignani02BEA,Garzo19GGF}.
+See also a recent work \cite{DolmaireMieleNota} for the linear equation.}

 In this paper, we shall follow the approaches of \cite{JamesEtAl17SSP} and \cite{BobylevEtAl20SSA} and consider \eqref{equ:inelasticBoltzmann} both from the physical space and from the frequency space.
 More precisely, we will show that the results in \cite{JamesEtAl17SSP, BobylevEtAl20SSA} for the elastic Boltzmann equation, taken as an evolution equation on the space of probability measures, generalize naturally to \eqref{equ:inelasticBoltzmann} with inelastic collisions.
 In particular, we obtain the following result concerning the existence of stationary profile for inelastic collision.